imba/imba-guide/docs/index.md

 [Scrimba.com](https://scrimba.com/), an online sandbox/screencast service
 written in Imba.
 You can also use the playground found in this guide's git repository.
 Instructions for getting started with the playground are in the `README.md` file.

-We will cover setting up Imba projects from scratch in [one of the appendices](./appendices/setup.md).
+We will cover setting up Imba projects from scratch in [one of the bonus sections](./bonus/setup.md).